How to get to Maguk Gorge or Barramundi Gorge in Kakadu National

 Seasons

-as May - October each year.Though in current year the wet has not
+generally as May - October each year.Though in current year the

 Access To Koolpin Gorge